ConvergePanelRESEARCH • VERIFY • GOVERN

 1. 1Identify the AI response or claim you want to pressure-test

-2. 2Submit it as a research question or claim to ConvergePanel
+2. 2Submit the underlying question or claim to ConvergePanel

 3. 3Read the Compare View: what do other models say differently?